Sumiya-shajuti/sports-alpha/README.md

+Sports Alpha

-This is a website for league selection.  which name is sports alpha.You know what?Alpha means beginning. which explore the new hope.Here are 15 leagues and there logo image .This website also show the individual leagues players,founded time,players gender,their country and more details.
+This is a sports website to select any league. which name is sports alpha.You know what?Alpha means beginning. which explore the new hope.Here are many leagues and there logo image, individual leagues players,founded time,players gender,their country and more details.

-Live Website
+Features:
+Visitors are able to see all leagues

+Individual leagues logo,players

+Visit favorite leagues facebook page,Twitter

-Front-end Technology :
+ Technology :

 1.React.js

 2.Bootstrap5